 - Two English letters may simply sound the same in your language.
 A Spanish speaker might find it difficult to tell the difference between b and v.

-You can overcome these problems by practising.
-Start with this video, which will take you through all the letters of the alphabet as they are pronounced in English, and which will give you plenty of practice.
+Start with this video, which will take you through all the letters of the alphabet as they are pronounced in English.

 - Watch the first 45 seconds of the video.
-Stop it.
-Repeat the letters.
+Listen, stop and repeat the letters.
 Check that you are pronouncing them correctly.
-You can do this by playing each letter, then repeating it, then listening.
 Alternatively, read the whole alphabet into the audio recorder on your phone.
 Then alternately play the video and your recording to make sure they sound the same.

-- Start the video again (at approximately 1 minute) and switch off your monitor.
+- Start the video again (at approximately 1 minute) and minimise the page.
 With a pen and paper, write the words you hear.
-You may find the words (eg apple) fairly simple.
+You may find the words (e.g. apple) fairly simple.
 Remember that you are focusing on the way the letters are pronounced rather than trying to recognise the words.

 - Click here.
 Then click on Try Academic or Try General Training to open Road to IELTS.
-On the front screen, choose Listening, and then Test practice.
+On the front screen, choose Listening, and then Test Practice.
 Print out Practice Test 1 (or do the CD IELTS version), and when you are ready, click to start the audio.
 Complete the test.

-- When you have finished, download Answer key 1 and mark your test.
+- When you have finished, download Answer Key 1 and mark your test.
 You will have a mark out of 40.
 In the CD IELTS version your mark is automatically generated for you at the end of your test.

-- Click on Resource Bank at the top of the screen.
-In the Listening and Reading Score Calculator input your score.
-The calculator will convert this to an estimated IELTS band score.
+- Then click on Resource Bank at the top of the screen.
+Type your Listening and Reading practice test scores into the Score Calculator.
+The Calculator will convert this to an estimated IELTS band score.